NHID HealthCost Analysis Methodology

 Quality Indicators

-HealthCost uses data from the Joint Commission, an organization with a long proven ability to identify, test, and specify standardized performance measures.
-The Joint Commission’s National Quality Improvement Goals (NQIGs) data collection initiative obtains data on quality of care indicators in up to five treatment areas: heart attack, heart failure, community acquired pneumonia, pregnancy and related conditions, and surgical infection prevention.
-These conditions are the most common reasons that patients go to the hospital and they affect hundreds of thousands of patients each year.
+NH HealthCost uses data from the Joint Commission, an organization with a proven ability to identify, test, and specify standardized performance measures.
+The Joint Commission’s National Quality Improvement Goals (NQIGs) data collection initiative obtains data on quality-of-care indicators in up to five treatment areas: heart attack, heart failure, community acquired pneumonia, pregnancy and related conditions, and surgical infection prevention.
+These conditions are the most common reasons that patients go to the hospital, and they affect hundreds of thousands of patients each year.
 Patients who are treated according to the guidelines stated in the NQIGs are more likely to improve or and have good outcomes of care.

 More information on the methodology used by the Joint Commission can be found here: http://www.healthcarequalitydata.org/Data.aspx#Professionals